andy-phung/NEDC/README.md

 # MESA NEDC (Round 2)
 **Project Outline** (this project will be centered around only the detection of *general* anxiety with end-to-end deep learning and some other type real-time treatment/therapy, fabricate a design process)
   - **Need to be addressed**: Anxiety Disorders
-  - **Hardware**: Arduino Uno, Raspberry Pi 3 + SD Card, Lav Mic/Microphone, Heart Rate/Pulse Monitor, Earbuds (possibly with an embedded mic)
+  - **Hardware**: Redboard Artemis, Lav Mic/Microphone, Heart Rate/Pulse Monitor, Earbuds (possibly with an embedded mic)
-  - **Software/Libraries**: Arduino IDE, Pytorch/Tensorflow, Matplotlib
+  - **Software/Libraries**: Tensorflow Lite, Matplotlib
   - **Approach**
     - **Ideas**
       - use a CNN to translate acoustic parameters and heart rate into a number indicating the probabilty that the subject in a recording had been experiencing anxiety/a panic attack, then administer noninvasive therapy/treatment